-The Handy Care Ring™ is a new home-tool designed to treat tennis/golf elbow, mouse arm and other types of RSI.
+The Handy Care Ring™ is a home-tool designed to treat tennis/golf elbow, mouse arm and other types of RSI.
 Using the Handy Care Ring™ releases tension in the muscles of your forearms, allowing the muscles to start recovering on their own.
 The positive effects can be noticed after only a brief period of time.
-This product was developed in Oulu, Finland and a patent has been granted.
+This product was developed in Oulu, Finland.
+The product is patented and design protected.

 This product and treatment was designed by Eero Simuna, who has done a long career as a masseur.
 At first he designed this tool for himself to help with symptoms on his elbows and forearms.
 Entrepreneur Harri Ylitalo has also been in charge of product development e.g. choosing materials.